Retiro, Buenos Aires

 Retiro is a barrio or neighborhood in Buenos Aires, Argentina.
-Located in the northeast end of the city, Retiro is bordered on the south by the Puerto Madero and San Nicolás, and on the west by the Recoleta.
+Located facing the River Plate estuary, Retiro is bordered on the south by the Puerto Madero and San Nicolás, and on the west by the Recoleta.

 History

-Towards the end of the 17th century and the beginning of the 18th was installed in the area, an asiento of slaves belonging to the Compagnie de Guinée and South Sea Company, that operated until 1739.
+Towards the end of the 17th century and the beginning of the 18th century, an asiento of slaves belonging to the Compagnie de Guinée and South Sea Company was installed in the area, which operated until 1739.

-In 1800 began the construction of Plaza de Toros del Retiro, a stadium of bullfighting built by the architect Francisco Cañete, that worked until 1819.
-In the Plaza de Toros took place the battles between the troops of Santiago de Liniers and the British army, occurred during the English invasions of 1806 and 1807.
+The construction of Plaza de Toros del Retiro, a bullfighting arena designed by the architect Francisco Cañete, began in 1800.
+The arena functioned until 1819.
+The battles between the troops of Santiago de Liniers and the British army, occurred during the English invasions of 1806 and 1807 happened at the Plaza de los Toros.

-In 1821 was installed the first dissident cemetery of Buenos Aires, located in the vicinity of Iglesia Nuestra Señora del Socorro.
-This cemetery was place were buried the people who professed the Protestant religion, mostly English.
+The first dissident cemetery of Buenos Aires, located in the vicinity of Iglesia Nuestra Señora del Socorro was built in 1821.
+In this cemetery people who professed the Protestant religion, mostly English, were buried.
 The dissident cemetery operated in the neighborhood of Retiro until 1833, and was transferred that same year to the neighborhood of Balvanera.

-In 1854, was established in the neighborhood the Compañía Primitiva de Gas de Buenos Aires Ltda., a British gas company, that worked until it was nationalized in 1944.
+The Compañía Primitiva de Gas de Buenos Aires Ltda., a British gas company until it was nationalized in 1944, was established in the neighborhood in 1854.